-Through professional self-regulation, upholding and protecting the public interest.
+Through effective professional self-regulation, BCIA and its Members shall be consistently regarded by the people of British Columbia as upholding and protecting the public interest.

 The mission of the British Columbia Institute of Agrologists is to ensure the professional integrity and competency of its members to protect the public interest in the sustainable use of resources.

 1. to uphold and protect the public interest by

 - preserving and protecting the scientific methods and principles that are the foundation of the agricultural and natural sciences,

 - upholding the principles of stewardship that are the foundation of agrology, and

 - ensuring the integrity, objectivity and expertise of its members, and

 2. subject to paragraph (1.),

 - to govern its members in accordance with the Act and the bylaws, and